-Mary Ellen has extensive diplomatic and consulting experience in Nigeria and has a detailed understanding of the political and business landscapes in the country.
-She served for four years as the Management, Consular, and Security Officer at the Canadian High Commission in Abuja, Nigeria where she managed a wide variety of bilateral government issues and interacted with senior Nigerian officials.
-Additionally she has worked in the local Nigerian NGO community, particularly in the education sector.
-Mary Ellen previously worked in the Royal Canadian Mounted Police as a member of the Division Executive Committee (Ontario) and in management positions including Information Management and Technology, Corporate Services, Media Relations, and Strategic Planning.
+Mary Ellen has extensive diplomatic and consulting experience in Nigeria and a detailed understanding of the political and business landscapes in that country.
+She served for four years as the management, consular, and security officer at the Canadian High Commission in Abuja, Nigeria, where she managed a wide variety of bilateral government issues.
+Additionally she has worked in the local Nigerian NGO community, particularly the education sector.
+Mary Ellen previously worked in the Royal Canadian Mounted Police as a member of the Division Executive Committee (Ontario) and has held management positions in information management and technology, corporate services, media relations, and strategic planning.
 She speaks French.

 Forrest has 25 years’ in-country experience in both the public and private sectors.
 He divides his time between Dhaka and Bangkok, working as an economist, professor, and advisor to the Thai Government, and as the founder and former president of the American Chamber of Commerce in Bangladesh.
 He has led numerous studies and projects in Bangladesh, including for the Asian Development Bank and the World Bank, on financial, judicial, and energy reforms.